coconutlulz/docs/blogs/captain-log.md

 There are other people and applications that respect the same principles and we applaud them.

-This line is extracted from `jrnl` manifest:
+This line is extracted from *[jrnl](http://jrnl.sh/)* manifest:
 > jrnl is a simple journal application for your command line.
 Journals are stored as human readable plain text files - you can put them into a Dropbox folder for instant syncing and you can be assured that your journal will still be readable in 2050, when all your fancy iPad journal applications will long be forgotten.

+This paragraph is extracted from *[Urbit overview](https://urbit.org/posts/overview/)*.
+> Can you remember all the services you have accounts for?
+How about the username and password for each?
+Some of them will let you pull your data out somehow, some won’t.
+Sometimes you can move your data between them, sometimes you can’t.
+But they're all good at showing you ads.

 ^ exactly that 👍

 So, this ends my first public post about this.
-If you have any comments, ideas, please create an issue, or let's talk on [Reddit/r/ShinyTrinkets](https://www.reddit.com/r/ShinyTrinkets) (it's pretty lonely down there but hey, let's make it crowded!).
+If you have any comments, ideas, please [create an issue](https://github.com/ShinyTrinkets/docs/issues), or let's talk on [Reddit/r/ShinyTrinkets](https://www.reddit.com/r/ShinyTrinkets) (it's pretty lonely down there but hey, let's make it crowded!).

 > (U) [^_^] (U)<br/>